 Surface area of a cylinder

-To find out what's the surface area of a cylinder, you should have two values given: radius (or diameter) of a base and the height of the cylinder.
+To find out the surface area of a cylinder, you should have two values: the radius (or diameter) of a base and the height of the cylinder.
 The general equation is as usual - base area times height.
 In our case, a circle is a base.

 A = 2πr² + 2πrh

-Where does the formula come from?
+Where does this formula come from?
 You can write the equation for the surface area of a cylinder as:

 A = A(lateral) + 2 * A(base)